Posadnik: Novgorod

-In the Novgorod Republic, the city posadnik was elected from among the boyars by the veche (public assembly).
+In the Novgorod Republic, the city posadnik was elected from among the boyars by the Novgorod veche (public assembly).
 The elections were held annually.
-Novgorod boyars differed from boyars in other Rus' lands in that the category was not caste-like and that every rich merchant could reasonably hope to reach the rank of boyar.
-Valentin Yanin, the Soviet "dean" of medieval Novgorodian history, has found that most posadniks held the office consecutively for sometimes a decade or more and then often passed the office on to their sons or another close relative, indicating that the office was held within boyar clans and that the elections were not really "free and fair."
+Novgorodian boyars differed from boyars in the other principalities in that the category was not caste-like and that every rich merchant could reasonably hope to reach the rank of boyar.
+Valentin Yanin, the Soviet "dean" of medieval Novgorodian history, has found that most posadniks held the office consecutively for sometimes a decade or more and then often passed the office on to their sons or another close relative, indicating that the office was held within boyar clans and that the elections were not really "free and fair".
 Yanin's theory challenged historians' understanding of the Novgorod Republic, showing it to be a boyar republic with little or no democratic elements.
 It also showed the land-owning boyarstvo to be more powerful than the merchant and artisan classes, which until that time were thought to play a significant role in the political life of the city.
 It also called into question the true nature of the veche, which up until that time had been considered democratic by most scholars.
-Yanin's interpretation of the Novgorod government as an hereditary oligarchy is not universally accepted, however.
+However, Yanin's interpretation of the Novgorod government as a hereditary oligarchy is not universally accepted.

-Originally there was one posadnik, but gradually over time the office multiplied until, by the end of the Republic, there were something like 24 posadniks.
-There were also posadniks for each of the city's boroughs (called ends - "kontsy", singular "konets" in Russian).
-The multiplication of the office dates to the 1350s, when Posadnik Ontsifor Lukinich implemented a series of reforms.
-Retired posadniks took the title "old posadnik", or старый посадник) and the current, serving posadnik was known as the "stepennyi" posadnik (степенный посадник).
-In accordance with the reform of 1416-1417, the number of posadniks was increased threefold and stepennyi posadniks were to be elected for a six-month period.
+Originally, there was one posadnik, but gradually over time the office multiplied until, by the end of the republic, there were something like 24 posadniks.
+There were also posadniks for each of the city's boroughs (called ends - kontsy, singular konets in Russian).
+The multiplication of the office dates to the 1350s, when the posadnik Ontsifor Lukinich implemented a series of reforms.
+Retired posadniks took the title "old posadnik" (старый посадник) and the current, serving posadnik was known as the stepenny posadnik (степенный посадник).
+In accordance with the reform of 1416–1417, the number of posadniks was increased threefold and stepenny posadniks were to be elected for a six-month period.
 In this manner, the various boyar clans could share power and one or another of them would neither monopolize power or be left out if they lost an election.
-It, however, diluted power in the boyarstvo.
-Some scholars have argued that the Archbishop of Novgorod became the head of the Republic and stood above the fray of partisan politics that raged among the boyardom, but the archbishops seem to have shared power with the boyardom and the collective leadership tried to rule by consensus.
-The dilution of boyar power may, however, have weakened Novgorod in the 15th century, thus explaining the series of defeats it suffered at Moscow's hands and the eventual fall of independent Novgorod.
+However, it diluted power in the boyarstvo.
+Some scholars have argued that the archbishop of Novgorod became the head of the republic and stood above the fray of partisan politics that raged among the boyardom, but the archbishops seem to have shared power with the boyardom and the collective leadership tried to rule by consensus.
+The dilution of boyar power may, however, have weakened Novgorod in the 15th century, thus explaining the series of defeats it suffered at Moscow's hands and the eventual end of its independence.